-Foreign currency losses, net increased by \$2.9 million and \$7.4 million for the three and six month periods of 2014, respectively, compared to the same periods in 2013.
-The increases reflect increased losses related to multiple currencies with the more significant increases related to the Venezuelan Bolivar, Zambian Kwacha and South African Rand.
+Foreign currency losses, net increased by \$0.4 million and \$7.8 million for the three and nine month periods of 2014, respectively, compared to the same periods in 2013.
+The increase for the nine month period reflects increased losses related to multiple currencies with the more significant increases related to the Zambian kwacha, Venezuelan bolivar, Euro Zone euro and South African rand.
 Seaboard operates in many developing countries.
 The political and economic conditions of these markets, along with fluctuations in the value of the U.S. dollar cause volatility in currency exchange rates which exposes Seaboard to fluctuating foreign currency gains and losses which cannot be predicted by Seaboard.